-If this is your first online store – and you’ve got money tied up in inventory – you probably want to know how quickly you’ll get money from sale.
-It generally takes from two to five business days for money from a sale to hit your account.
+If this is your first online store – and you’ve got money tied up in inventory – you probably want to know how quickly you’ll get the money from a sale.
+It generally takes around two to five business days for money from a sale to hit your account.
 The exact length of time may depend on the merchant provider and the history of your account.

 For this reason, it’s important to keep your merchant provider happy.
 Keep your information updated and respond quickly to questions.
 If you don’t, they may put security holds or even suspensions on your account.

 You can reach a massive audience with an online shop.
 Because there’s no bricks-and-mortar, and often no employees either, it can also be a low-cost way to start a business.
 Plus your transactions are just about always digital, which makes it easy to do your accounting, track cash flow, and maintain inventory.
 You can plug your store straight into accounting software to automate everything – from receiving orders all the way through to tax payments.